 In comparison, CTO extends some of the benefits of traditional manufacturing to customers—empowering them to customize products to their specific needs or desires.
 Its flexibility and customization capabilities are attractive to today’s customers, whose expectations and demands continue to rise in tandem with ongoing technological advancements.

-With CTO, you and your customer design a product based on the customer’s unique preferences.
-Together, you determine which components will be utilized and what features, options, or values (e.g., size, color, accessories, etc.) will be included before production begins.
+CTO blends the pre-configuration of ATO with the customizability of ETO and job shop manufacturing.
+In CTO, you and your customer design a product based on the customer’s unique preferences.
+Together, you determine which of the components available to you will be utilized and what features, options, or values (e.g., size, color, accessories, etc.) will be included before production begins.
 Once the product is customer-approved and the order has been placed, you’ll begin the production process.

 CTO in Production

-The product configurator not only validates that the customer configuration can be manufactured – it also calculates manufacturing costs, customer price based on markups and customer pricing parameters, and the manufacturing bill of materials which defines which components and raw materials are required for production.
+Product configurators don’t just validate that the customer’s requested configuration can be manufactured.
+They also calculate manufacturing costs, customer price based on markups and customer pricing parameters, and the manufacturing bill of materials, which defines what components and raw materials are required for production.
 Approved orders follow traditional manufacturing workflows with advanced planning and scheduling (APS) to schedule operations against work centers and material requirements planning (MRP) for inventory and material planning.

 CTO in the Supply Chain